 However, applicants who choose to apply for an enhanced non-driver ID card (ENDID) will have to go through a distinct procedure.
-Identity card applicants will have to complete a different application form which is known as Application for Enhanced Driver License or Non-Driver ID Card (form MV-44EDL).
+Applicants will have to complete a different application form which is known as Application for Enhanced Driver License or Non-Driver ID Card (form MV-44EDL).
 In addition to the ID card application form, individuals will have to provide proof of identity, U.S. citizenship, NYS residency and date of birth, a certificate of residence and a statement of identity by a parent or legal guardian, if applicable.
-Moreover, a DMV ID card price must be paid as the final step in the application procedure.
+Moreover, a fee must be paid as the final step in the application procedure.

 New York Identification Card Fees